Empower Your Practice

 • Assess the client's progress towards their treatment goals.
 Identify any new issues or challenges that have emerged.

 • Include your clinical impressions or diagnoses based on the data.
-Be sure to support these with evidence from the session.
+Be sure to support these with evidence from the last session.

 Conclude with the plan:

-• This section of a DAP note outlines goals for future sessions.
+• This section of a DAP note outlines goals for future client sessions.
 These should be specific, measurable, achievable, relevant, and time-bound (SMART goals).

 • Assign any tasks or responsibilities to the client, such as homework assignments or behaviour changes to focus on.